cortex-lab/Suite2P/README.txt

-This code was written by Marius Pachitariu and is provided here with no warranty.
+This code was written by Marius Pachitariu and members of the lab of Kenneth Harris and Matteo Carandini.
+It is provided here with no warranty.
 Please direct all questions and requests to marius10patgmaildotcom.

 I. Introduction